tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/User and Profile management/Profile-and-permissions-management.md

 date: 2021-08-27T16:07:39-05:00
 type: docs
 Description: >
-   Learn how to create, update, and remove the set of permissions you can assign to your users.
+   Learn how to create, update e remove the set of permissions you can assign to your users.
 weight: 20
 ---

 A _Profile_ is a set of permissions that allows a user to access to a feature of an _account_.
 A _user_ using a _profile_ can access to as many account there are in each merchant.

-For further information about merchants, accounts, and more, read the [concepts behind the Módulo PayU]({{< ref"PayU Module Documentation#payu-module-concepts" >}}).
+For further information about merchants, accounts e more, read the [concepts behind the Módulo PayU]({{< ref"PayU Module Documentation#payu-module-concepts" >}}).

 ## Permission required
 To have access to this module, you need to have a profile with the following permission enabled: